aosabook/500lines/same-origin-policy/doc/chapter.md

 To construct this model, we use _Alloy_, a language for modeling and analyzing software design.
 An Alloy model cannot be executed in the traditional sense of program execution.
 Instead, a model can be (1) _simulated_ to produce an _instance_, which represents a valid configuration or a trace, and (2) _checked_ to see whether the model satisfies a desired _property_.

-[TODO What's the point of building a model when you can just build implementation?]
+[TODO: Explain: What's the point of building a model when you can just build implementation?]

 ## Model